Apache Flink – A Big Data Processing Platform

-Till now to solve real world problems we need to use multiple frameworks (specialized engines), which is very complex and costly.
+Till now to solve real-world problems we need to use multiple frameworks (specialized engines), which is very complex and costly.
 Today industry needs a unified platform like Apache Flink which alone can solve diverse big data problems.

-2. Big Data – Introduction
+Big Data – Introduction

 It has been accepted by each and every domain (Telecom, Retail, Finance, Healthcare, Banking etc.) that Big Data is a must to handle the growing data and analytics requirements.
 Overall we can say Big Data is a must for each and every business to survive or grow.

-Now let’s talk about how Big Data evolved from the perspective of different solutions.
+So, let’s talk about how Big Data evolved from the perspective of different solutions.
 The Big Data came into limelight when Google published a paper (long ago in 2004) about MapReduce a programming paradigm it is using to handle the huge volume of contents for indexing the web(Learn more from here about History of big data ).

 Being a big data professional (developer, admin, analyst, lead, manager, architect, etc.) it’s very tough to learn a new technology every now and then.
 Also, it’s very complex and costly to deploy and manage multiple technologies

 After Hadoop we keep getting tons of technologies to handle Big Data, like MapReduce – Batch processing engine, Apache Storm – Stream processing engine, Apache Tez – Batch and interactive engine, Apache Giraph – Graph processing engine, Apache Hive – SQL engine.

 Specialized Frameworks and Associated Problems

 Every framework is a specialized engine which solves some specific problems.
-But to solve real world problems we need to combine multiple frameworks.
+But to solve real-world problems we need to combine multiple frameworks.
 Integration of multiple frameworks is powerful but making them work on the same platform is non-trivial, costly and complex.

 As big data was in the evolution phase, it was acceptable to use multiple frameworks, but now the situation has become much too complex to handle these many technologies.

-4. What is the solution??
+What is the solution??

 The industry needs a generalized platform which alone can handle diverse workloads like: